Donatello (Teenage Mutant Ninja Turtles): Video games

 In the video games based on the 1987 animated series, Donatello has the longest range, although he cannot inflict as much damage as Leonardo, who has the second-longest range; one notable exception is the first NES game, where Donatello both did the most damage and had the longest range, though his attacks were slow.
 This has been carried over into the games inspired by the 2003 animated series.
 In TMNT: Smash Up, he is voiced by Sam Riegel.

 Donatello is one of the main playable characters in Teenage Mutant Ninja Turtles: Out of the Shadows, where he is voiced by Yuri Lowenthal.
 Donatello also appears in the 2014 film-based game, voiced by Oliver Vaquer.

 Donatello is featured as one of the playable characters from Teenage Mutant Ninja Turtles as DLC in Injustice 2, voiced by Joe Brogie.
 While Leonardo is the default turtle outside the gear loadout, he, Michelangelo, and Raphael can only be picked through the said loadout selection similar to the premier skin characters.

-Donatello is in Smite as a Sun Wukong skin, voiced by Landon McDonald.
+Donatello is featured as a TMNT season pass in Smite as a Sun Wukong skin, voiced by Landon McDonald.
 He is also available as a skin in Brawlhalla.

 Donatello is also a main playable character in the sequel to Turtles in Time, titled Teenage Mutant Ninja Turtles: Shredder's Revenge.
 In the game, Donatello once more carries a high range stat, balanced by an average power stat and low speed.
 This is the first official Teenage Mutant Ninja Turtles game in which he is played by his original voice actor, Barry Gordon.
+The Mutant Mayhem version of Donatello is set to appear as a playable character via downloadable content in Sonic Racing: CrossWorlds.